 Different drugs have different effects, and some are perceived as more serious than others.
 However, any substance which is causing damage to an individual or family, but which that individual is unwilling or unable to stop using, is a serious problem, even if the drug is legal (alcohol), legal in some countries (Cannabis), or novel (synthetic highs).

 NOTE: Although occasional, experimental use of substances often occurs during adolescent and early adult years, regular drug use in teenagers is associated with disrupted development, school drop-out, criminal initiation and grooming, as well as accidents and violence.
-Wherever exclusion on grounds of substance misuse occurs, drugs grooming should be considered.
+Wherever exclusion on grounds of substance misuse occurs, drugs grooming ("County Lines") should be considered.

 Parental Substance Misuse Toolkit from OSCB